nrfconnect/sdk-nrf/doc/nrf/libraries/networking/azure_iot_hub.rst

          where ``<serial port>`` is the serial port of your device.

       #.
-Provison the server root CA certificates, which you downloaded previously, by running the following commands:
+Provision the server root CA certificates, which you downloaded previously, by running the following commands:

          .. code-block:: console